Setting Clear Goals for Your Business Blog (Before You Write a Word)

 Fortunately, deciding on a primary goal for your business blog isn’t a magic formula.

 You’ve likely had to go through a similar thought process for your other channels.
-While there are certainly more niche goals, I’ve chosen four of the most popular and generally widely applicable goals that are set for blogs.
+While there are certainly more niche goals, I’ve chosen four of the most popular and generally applicable goals for blogs.

 If you’re unsure where to start, consider one of these options.